joomengine/jcb-documentation/043-Major-Release-of-JCB-v2.6.0.md

 [00:00:00](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)
 _(Click on these time links to see video)_

 I would like to demonstrate how to upgrade to JCB version 2.6.0.
 It is quite a major upgrade since we have removed all Repeatable Fields in the Joomla Component area.
 Joomla Component area has quite a lot of Repeatable Fields.
 On opening the component it may be seen that Repeatable Fields are little models that pop-up with values which had been used quite excessively in this view.[00:00:43](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m43s) The reason why this was done is because it is a very smart Field since it combines these values into one value.
-The JavaScript on the page grabs these values and converts it into one value, when on submission the form only submits one string, and not several Fields.[00:01:13](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m13s) There are some conventional reasons which makes the Repeatable Fields on a Sub Form level more desirable, due to its ability to validate the data more correctly.
+The JavaScript on the page grabs these values and converts it into one value, when on submission the form only submits one string, and not several Fields.[00:01:13](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m13s) There are some conventional reasons which make the Repeatable Fields on a SubForm level more desirable, due to its ability to validate the data more correctly.
 [00:01:34](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m34s) We had to remove these Fields because in Joomla 4 they no longer are supported.
-I had to decouple a number of these Fields into their own Tables because of the size of the values that is on the page, the page becomes immensely heavy.
+I had to decouple a number of these Fields into their own Tables because of the size of the values that are on the page, the page becomes immensely heavy.
 There had been about 9 new Tables added to JCB, to accommodate this.

-### Changes Only Effects The Component Area
+### Changes Only Affects The Component Area

 [00:02:03](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m03s)

-The real change is only going to effect the Components Area.
-But because JCB is very Dynamic Component that integrates with various levels of this Data Structures.
+The real change is only going to affect the Components Area.
+But because JCB is a very Dynamic Component that integrates with various levels of this Data Structures.

 ### Upgrade: Compiler Import/Export Of JCB Packages

 [00:02:20](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m20s)

-The Compiler had to be upgraded , as well as the import and export of JCB packages.
-We have tested this and for the most part those involved with the testing, have found that this transition is a Major improvement to JCB and will be very easy and without any issues.
+The Compiler had to be upgraded, as well as the import and export of JCB packages.
+We have tested this and for the most part, those involved with the testing, have found that this transition is a Major improvement to JCB and will be very easy and without any issues.

 ### Suggestion - Clean your Browser Cache and Browser Memory

  [00:02:47](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m47s)

-If you run into glitches that does not work as expected, it is suggested that you clean your browser's cache as well as memory.
+If you run into glitches that do not work as expected, it is suggested that you clean your browser's cache as well as memory.
 It has been found that traces of the old Repeatable Field Structure and JavaScript surrounding that might clash with the new changes in JavaScript within the new update.
 To clear the browser memory and not just the cache, is quite important.
 Only after you have upgraded and started to work in different views, it will be seen that everything works as expected.

 ### Dynamic Get Area Some Conflicts

 [00:03:29](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m29s)

 The Dynamic Get Area has been reported to have some conflicts at this stage.
-The Dynamic Get Area returns values  from the Admin Area where, if we target let's say Back end View, and we grab some information.[00:03:55](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m55s) These values are returned from the Admin Area where it goes to this Admin View, and builds this structure.
+The Dynamic Get Area returns values from the Admin Area where, if we target let's say Back end View, and we grab some information.
+[00:03:55](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m55s) These values are returned from the Admin Area where it goes to this Admin View, and builds this structure.
 [00:04:04](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h04m04s) With this demonstration everything is working as expected.
 If this area is tested before the upgrade, it should work without any problems.
-If it does not, it is suggested to clear the browser memory and to try again until it is working as mine.[00:04:35](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h04m35s)  All that has been done was that I cleared my browser memory by going to history and wiped everything from this domain, so that there is no traces of JavaScript.
+If it does not, it is suggested to clear the browser memory and to try again until it is working like mine.[00:04:35](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h04m35s)  All that has been done was that I cleared my browser memory by going to history and wiped everything from this domain, so that there are no traces of JavaScript.
 If you do not want to clear all of the history then it specifically targets this domain that you are loading the JCB Component in.

 ### Update in Managing Area